Massage classes begin October 1, 2018

 We'll let our confidence in the program show here by encouraging you to call potential employers!

 Call a few of the massage chains and speak to their HR departments.
 Ask the potential employer where you should go to school.
 We know you won't hear us every time but you will hear Alpha most of the time.
 You'll learn that our students are "ready to work"!

 Imagine walking into a job interview with a resume that boasts 300 massages accompanied with 100 or more client evaluations of your massage abilities.
 Envision telling your employer that you've performed 50 or more hot stone massages and maybe 35 barefoot massages.

 Now imagine that a graduate of another school is waiting behind you with a resume of a few dozen massages some of those being classmates.

-Here's what your employer already knows; Sandy Fritz, author of two Massage Theory textbooks, one of which we use here at Alpha, says, "Although some have a talent for massage, massage therapy is a learned art.
-Diligent practice, along with desire, passion and compassion, will help you become an excellent therapist."
+Here's what your employer already knows; Sandy Fritz, author of two Massage Theory textbooks, one of which we use here at Alpha, says:

 Don't choose anything less than excellence in your pursuit of massage as a career.
 Choose diligent practice that brings excellence.